IAD Comprehensive

 pre: IAD3000

 What?
-Students work on crafting a professional identity, go to networking meetings, and set up of their digital portfolio.
+Students work on crafting a professional identity, going to networking meetings, and finalizing their digital portfolio.

 Why?